AlexTicleanu/Automatic_clean_up_event/README.md

 The main query inside the while loop is deleting all the product performance with an correspondent in forecast order decision that satisfy the conditions: forecast order decision id must be smaller than the parameter `REF` and the forecast order status must be deleted.

-After a run is completed , variable @dt is getting set again by the initial 'set query' due to the changes processed after each delete and for the loop to end where there is no more lines to delete.
+After a run is completed , variable @INO is getting set again by the initial value + the limit of the query for the loop to end where there is no more lines to delete.
 Due to performance issues a limit `LIMIT 10000` is required on the querry since after every loop the changes are commited on the database.

 When the process is getting out of the loop, an insert into log table will be triggered having  the product performance count and the timestamp of the moment when this procedure ends.